Boundary maps and reducibility for cocycles into the isometries of CAT(0)-spaces: Introduction

-The proof of the main theorem goes as follows.
-We first apply \cite[Proposition 7.2]{duchesne:pozzetti} to any slice of the boundary map in order to show that each of them has image essentially contained in a copy of $\partial\calX(p,np)$ embedded in $\partial \Sim$.
-Then, using a lemma which characterizes the embeddings of finite dimensional symmetric spaces inside $\Sim$, we will define a measurable map $f: X\rightarrow \pup$ which will twist the cocycle and the boundary map in such a way to find a cohomologous cocycle $\sigma^f$ and a boundary map $\phi^f$ with image of the latter essentially contained in some embedding of $\partial\calX(n,np)$ in $\partial \Sim$.
-Since $\sigma^f$ actually preserves such a totally geodesic finite dimensional Hermitian symmetric subspace, the finite reducibility will follow.
+The structure of the proof is the following.
+We first refine \cite[Proposition 6.2]{duchesne:pozzetti}, namely we show that any slice of the boundary map has image essentially contained in a unique copy of $\partial\calX(p,q)$ embedded in $\partial \Sim$ for some $p\leq q\leq np$.
+Since such construction varies measurably, ergodicity implies that $q$ does not depend on the slice.
+Using the transitive action of $\pup$ (Lemma \ref{proposition_embedding}), we twist the cocycle and the boundary map in such a way to find a cohomologous cocycle $\sigma^f$ and a boundary map $\phi^f$ with image of the latter essentially contained in some embedding of $\partial\calX(p,q)$ in $\partial \Sim$, so that finite reducibility follows.

-To conclude, we notice how the Theorem \ref{theorem} allows us to define the notion of \emph{algebraic hull} for maximal cocycles admitting a boundary map, exploiting the algebraicity of $\pupnp$.
-In the last section, using results in \cite{savini2020}, we provide the following characterization of the structure of the algebraic hull, that can be seen as the adaption of \cite[Theorem 1.3]{Pozzetti}. \begin{prop} Let $\Gamma<\su$ be a torsion-free lattice, with $n \geq 2$, and let $X$ be a standard Borel probability $\Gamma$-space.
-Consider a maximal measurable cocycle $\sigma : \Gamma \times X\rightarrow \pupq$ and suppose the existence of a boundary map $\phi: \partial\matH \times X\rightarrow \calSpq$ where $\calSpq$ denote the Shilov boundary of $\pupq$.
-If $\textup{\textbf{H}}$ is the algebraic hull of $\sigma$ and $H=\textup{\textbf{H}}(\matR)^{\circ}$, then $H$ splits as the product $K\times L_{nt}\times L_t$ where: \begin{itemize} \item[-] $K$ is a compact subgroup of $\pupq $; \item[-] $L_{nt}$ is a Hermitian Lie group not of tube type that splits again as a product of factors $\textup{PU}(p_i,q_i)$, where $p_i>n$ when $q_i=1$. \item[-] $L_t$ is a Hermitian Lie group of tube type. \end{itemize} \end{prop}

-\paragraph{\textbf{Plan of the paper.}} The structure of the paper is the following.
-In the first section we recall some notions and results about techniques used throughout the dissertation.
-More precisely we first introduce Hermitian symmetric spaces and we characterize the embeddings of $\Simpq$ inside $\Sim$.
-Secondly we recall some notions about bounded cohomology and Burger-Monod approach to it and we briefly introduce the reader to measurable cocycles.
-Finally, we spent the rest of the section to define the notion of \emph{algebraic} and \emph{finite algebraic subgroup} of $\GL$.